jcu-eresearch/DHDashboard/README.md

 This project provides a dashboard for the Digital Homestead project.
 Dependencies include node.js, bower, and MongoDB.

+## What does the Digital Homestead system do?
+Data from tracking cattle movements and from walk over weigh stations was transmitted using _taggle_ radios via a _PubNub_ feed.
+This data was fed into a MongoDB database as it came in.
+There are 2 R scripts that were run against the MongoDB (they can be found in the jcu-eresearch/DigitalHomesteadContainers repository):

+- one was run hourly, this converts the data into JSON format that the _plotly_ library can use to display the graphs;
+- the second script was run daily and uses an algorithm for getting rid of noisy data points.

+The dashboard website is served by NodeJS behind an Apache reverse proxy.

 ## Installation
 Execute the following steps to run: